cloudflare/cloudflare-docs/content/page-shield/use-dashboard/review-changed-scripts.md

 ---
-order: 4
 pcx-content-type: how-to
+title: Review changed scripts
+weight: 5
 ---

 # Review changed scripts

 Page Shield analyzes the JavaScript dependencies in the pages of your domain over time.

-You can configure a notification for [code change alerts](/reference/alerts) to receive a daily notification about changed scripts in your domain.
+You can configure a notification for [code change alerts](/page-shield/reference/alerts/) to receive a daily notification about changed scripts in your domain.

 <Aside type="note">